-- ✓ A home schoolbook / chart to share the success of the day with parents. - ✓ A home school behaviour plan may be drawn up to focus all the parties involved. - ✓ An Individual Behaviour Plan (IBP) drawn up in conjunction with the teacher and wider school support team and parents. - ✓ A therapeutic approach such as "The Friends" programme or Lego Therapy may be used to "re-learn" choices. - ✓ A Pastoral Support Plan (PSP) which moves an IBP to a more detailed level and may in due course include the involvement of the Behaviour Outreach Support Service (BOSS) and or other outside professionals. - ✓ A Behaviour Improvement Plan (BIP) may be drawn up by the school and BOSS to combine a targeted approach from a range of therapeutic and specialised starting points. - ✓ In conjunction with BOSS an external placement at a specialist support setting may be sought aimed to break a behaviour cycle and offer a fresh start
+- "Catch them being good," praise and use of our reward strategy to motivate and change a reaction. - ✓ Distraction and diversion to alter the "tack" of a child's choices, brain breaks, walks or use of self-soothing resources. - ✓ A reward or sticker chart to encourage positive choices, this is a visible tool and often helps to motivate. - ✓ A home schoolbook / chart to share the success of the day with parents. - ✓ A home school behaviour plan may be drawn up to focus all the parties involved. - ✓ De-escalation strategies are used to prevent behaviours becoming heightened; to distract and divert attention away from unwanted choices. - ✓ An Individual Behaviour Plan (IBP) drawn up in conjunction with the teacher and wider school support team and parents. - ✓ A therapeutic approach such as "The Friends" programme or Lego Therapy may be used to "re-learn" choices. - ✓ A Pastoral Support Plan (PSP) which moves an IBP to a more detailed level and may in due course include the involvement of the Behaviour Outreach Support Service (BOSS) and or other outside professionals. - ✓ A Behaviour Improvement Plan (BIP) may be drawn up by the school and BOSS to combine a targeted approach from a range of therapeutic and specialised starting points.

+✓ In conjunction with BOSS an external placement at a specialist support setting may be sought aimed to break a behaviour cycle and offer a fresh start